fellowship/upskill_challenges_02/Spreadsheet/README.md

 ## Deliverables

 Compress the Excel file and upload it to OneDrive, Google Drive, or DropBox.
-[Log in](https://www.launchpad.ai/upskill/levis/login) to your account and upload the public file sharing link via the dashboard no later than _**midnight PST on Sunday, January 31 for corporate employees**_ and _**Friday, February 12 for retail employees**_.
+[Log in](https://www.launchpad.ai/upskill/levis/login) to your account and upload the public file sharing link via the dashboard no later than _**midnight PST on Monday June 14 for all employees**_.
 Don't put your file in a folder before compressing; compress the file itself.